apache/predictionio-sdk-java/README.md

     cd ~
     git clone git://github.com/PredictionIO/PredictionIO-Java-SDK.git

+### Running the Sample Android Client

+Detailed instructions can be found at our [main documentation site](http://docs.prediction.io/tutorials/android-client.html).

 ### Building

 If your PredictionIO server is not at localhost, edit the source and replace API URLs with your PredictionIO server host.